CleanSmart Resource Library

 While many CleanSmart articles focus on modern hygiene practices, understanding how disinfection science developed can provide helpful context.
 Hypochlorous acid is a compound that forms when chlorine dissolves in water.
 It is also produced naturally by certain white blood cells in the human immune system, where it helps destroy harmful microorganisms.

-The History of Hypochlorous Acid Series explains how scientists and physicians gradually discovered the disinfecting power of this molecule.
+The Hypochlorous Acid History Series explains how scientists and physicians gradually discovered the disinfecting power of this molecule.
 Early research in the 1800s identified hypochlorous acid during experiments with chlorine chemistry.
 Over time, doctors and public health researchers began using chlorine-based solutions in hospitals and sanitation programs to reduce infection and contamination.

 Explore the series: